-If you choose to get to Fortaleza by plane you will arrive at Pinto Martins International Airport (Airport Code: FOR), that receives daily flights from several regions of Brazil.
+If you choose to get to Fortaleza by plane you will arrive at Pinto Martins International Airport (Airport Code: FOR), which receives daily flights from several regions of Brazil.

 All of the Brazilian airlines operate at this Airport (Azul, Gol and Latam).
-If you come from southeast Brazil in a directly flight, it will take about 3 and half hours to get to this city.
+If you come from southeast Brazil on a direct flight, it will take about 3 and half hours to get to this city.

 Real Expresso and Itapemirim are some of the companies that travel this route, click here for more information about buying bus tickets to Fortaleza.

 If your choice is to travel from São Paulo to Fortaleza, you should know that this journey will take around 3 or 4 days, depending on how much you can handle driving each day, after all, there are 3.000 km to be covered.
 A direct trip, without breaks, is estimated between 40 and 43 hours.